Dale meets Langevin: A Multiplicative Denoising Diffusion Model: Geometric Brownian Motion and its Time-reversal as a Generative Model

-where $\log$ is applied element-wise.
-The distribution of $\x{X}_t$, as it evolves according to Eq.~\eqref{eqn:gbmsde_forward_eq}, has i.i.d. entries that are log-normally distributed with parameters $\x{\mu}$ and $\sigma^2\bb{I}$, $\bb{I}$ being the $d\times d$ identity matrix.
-Starting from a sample $\x{X}_0$ from the unknown density $p_{\x{X}_0}$, the solution to Eq.~\eqref{eqn:gbmsde_forward_eq} is This closed-form expression allows us to easily generate samples from the forward process at arbitrary time instants $t \in [0, 1]$.
+The distribution of $\x{X}_t$ given $\x{X}_0$, as it evolves according to \cref{eqn:gbmsde_forward}, has i.i.d. entries that are log-normally distributed.
+Starting from $\x{X}_0$ from the unknown density $p_{\x{X}_0}$, the solution to~\cref{eqn:gbmsde_forward} is

+The closed-form expression allows us to generate samples from the forward process for any time instant $t \in [0, 1]$.
 The samples at the end of the forward process are log-normally distributed.
-We now seek to derive the corresponding reverse-time SDE that would enable us to generate samples from the unknown density $p_{\x{X}_0}$ starting from samples from the log-normal density.
-While one could use Eq.~\eqref{eq:reverse_sde} to derive the corresponding reverse-time SDE, we propose a simpler approach by defining an auxiliary stochastic process $\x{Y}_t = \log \x{X}_t$ and leveraging {\it score change-of-variables formula}~\citep{robbins2024scorechangevariables}.
-This allows us to rewrite Eq.~\eqref{eqn:gbmsde_forward_eq} as
+We derive a corresponding reverse-time SDE that would enable us to generate samples from the unknown density $p_{\x{X}_0}$ starting from samples following the log-normal density.
+For the forward SDE in \cref{eqn:gbmsde_forward}, we invoke \cref{eq:reverse_sde} to get the following reverse-time SDE